With 4 Engine Options for the 2023 Chevy Silverado, What’s the Best?

-This is the only four-cylinder engine in a full-size truck.
-While unusual, when you look at the performance figures and disregard the four pots, it holds up.
+This Silverado engine is the only four-cylinder in a full-size truck.
+Though unusual, it holds up when you look at the performance figures and disregard the four pots.
 With 310 hp and 430 lb-ft of torque, it matches Ford’s 2.7-liter EcoBoost V6.

-But while we would expect its advantage to be power with fuel economy, we’re disappointed in those numbers.
-The 2WD Silverado with a 2.7-liter only betters its 5.3-liter V8 by only a single mpg.
+We would expect this Silverado powerplant’s advantage to be fuel economy, but we’re disappointed in those numbers.
+The two-wheel-drive model with a 2.7-liter gets only 1 mpg more than the 5.3-liter V8.
 And a 4×4 Silverado gets a combined 18 mpg.
-However, matched to the F-150 EcoBoost, it shares similar mpg ratings.
+However, matched to the F-150 EcoBoost, the Silverado inline-four shares similar mpg ratings.

-For towing, it does yeoman’s work at 9,000 lb capacity.
-That’s plenty of grunt for most of your towing needs.
-But it is the base engine because there are others, for more money of course, that improve on those numbers.
+For towing, this powerplant does yeoman’s work at a 9,000-pound capacity.
+That’s plenty of grunt for most towing needs.
+But other Silverado engines, for more money, improve on those numbers.

 Chevy’s history of excellent V8s is well documented.
-This latest V8, the 5.3-liter turbocharged engine, features both a cast aluminum engine and block.
-There is also its sophisticated variable valve timing, cylinder deactivation, and direct injection.
+This latest V8, the 5.3-liter turbo, features a cast aluminum engine and block.
+It also touts sophisticated variable valve timing, cylinder deactivation, and direct injection.

-At 355 hp and 383 lb-ft of torque, it is probably the most well-rounded engine.
-You get plenty of power and torque, combined with decent mileage at 16 mpg City and 21 mpg Highway.
-And its towing capacity hovers on either side of 9,000 lbs depending on options.
-But the 4WD Silverado can handle 11,000 lbs.
+Producing 355 hp and 383 lb-ft of torque, it’s probably the most well-rounded engine.
+It provides plenty of power and torque, along with decent mileage at 16 mpg in the city and 21 mpg on the highway.
+In addition, its towing capacity hovers on either side of 9,000 pounds, depending on options.
+But the 4WD Silverado can handle 11,000 pounds.

 Silverado 6.2-liter L87 EcoTec3 V8 engine

-This is a punched-out big block version of the 5.3-liter.
-So it increases all of the specifications across the board from the smaller V8.
-With 420 hp and 460 lb-ft of torque, it has as much grunt as the GM diesel V8, but in a gas-powered version.
+This one is a punched-out big-block version of the 5.3-liter.
+So, it increases all the specifications of the smaller V8.
+Making 420 hp and 460 lb-ft of torque, it has as much oomph as the GM diesel V8 but in a gas-powered version.

-While diesel engines are slowly being phased out, Chevrolet still offers its Duramax turbodiesel inline-six.
-The 3.0-liter Duramax packs 277 hp and 460 lb-ft of torque.
-Matching the torque of the 6.2-liter V8, it features better mileage figures at 30 mpg in highway driving.
+While manufacturers are slowly phasing out diesel engines, Chevrolet still offers its Duramax turbodiesel inline-six.
+The older LM2 3.0-liter Duramax packs 277 hp and 460 lb-ft of torque.
+Matching the 6.2-liter V8’s torque, the diesel gets better highway mileage at 30 mpg.